About Richard H. Brodhead

 Brodhead was awarded a Doctor of Humane Letters from the University of Maryland, Baltimore County in May 2006 and received an Honorary Doctoral Degree from Tsinghua University in Beijing in June 2006; this was only the ninth honorary degree to be awarded to a non-Chinese person at Tsinghua, the second to a foreign university leader, and the first to a humanist.
 He also received a Doctor of Humanities honorary degree from Fisk University in May 2007 and received an honorary Associate of Science degree from Miami Dade College in 2014.

-Brodhead and his wife Cynthia, an attorney, have been married for 43 years.
-Their son Daniel, 34, lives and works in New York City.
+Brodhead and his wife Cynthia, an attorney, have been married for 44 years.
+Their son, daughter-in-law, and granddaughter live in New York City.